2019 Ambon earthquake: Response

 Due to the "unusual" number and "aggressiveness" of earthquakes and aftershocks in the region, the Indonesian National Disaster Mitigation Agency announced that it would conduct a joint study with experts from Bandung Institute of Technology (ITB) on the seismic zone and the fault mechanism in the area.
 Consequently, a total of 11 seismographs were installed in the region.
 The study later proposed an earthquake-proof structural design for educational institutions in Indonesia.
 The agency also announced that a total of Rp 2 billion rupiah of emergency funds would be provided to ease the relief efforts in Maluku.
 It also provided economic relief programs to the evacuees.

 The Indonesian National Police sent logistics and essential supplies to the evacuees.
 The Regional Police of Maluku provided trauma healing and counseling to treat PTSD, with check-ups routinely held every day.

 Multiple political parties, community organisations and universities also sent aids to Maluku.
 Perempuan Bangsa (Nation's Women), which is under the affiliation of Indonesian National Awakening Party, assisted with emotional counseling for the affected.
 National Democrat Party (Nasdem) sent a team of medical health professionals to Maluku.
 Government-owned health insurance company BPJS and major aid organisation Rumah Zakat sent hundreds of logistics to Maluku.
 Meanwhile, University of Indonesia sent the local government of Ambon an Earthquake Warning Alert System (EWAS).
 Fundraisers were also set up by youth organisations in the country.

 Moluccan community in Waalwijk, Netherlands made a plea to the local government to send aid to Ambon.
 The majority of the council members overwhelmingly accepted the motion.
 Ex-senator from Netherlands' GroenLinks Party Samuel Richard Pormes stated that he hoped for the willingness of the Indonesian National Disaster Mitigation Agency to cooperate for the aids distribution.

 There were many complaints from evacuees that they had not received aids, donations and logistics from the government.
 Maluku's government admitted that relief effort and aids delivery were hampered due to the inaccessibility of some villages in the region.
 They later added that there was a shortage of blankets, tarps and tents in some evacuation centres.

 On 29 October, 9 days after his second inauguration, Indonesian President Joko Widodo visited several evacuation centres in Maluku to check with the evacuees.
 He stated that the government would send more aids and emergency funds and that houses that had been either damaged or destroyed would be rebuilt or repaired.
-A total compensation of Rp50 million would be handed to those who had their houses heavily damaged by the quake, while a total of Rp25 million and Rp10 million would be handed to those with moderate and slight damages, respectively.
+A total compensation of Rp50 million would be handed to those who had their houses heavily damaged by the quake, while a total of Rp25 million and Rp10 million would be handed to those with moderate and slight damage, respectively.
 He later promised that the aid funds would be available for the evacuees in 6 months.